wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 4. **Create a `helpers.ts` file** - to simplify the interaction between chains, create a `helpers.ts` file with the necessary utility functions.
 This file handles fetching your private key, setting up signers for different chains, and managing transaction relays

-    1. Create the helpers file:
+    1. Create the helpers file

         ```bash
         mkdir helpers
         touch helpers/helpers.ts
         ```

-    2. Open the `helpers.ts` file and add the following code:
+    2. Open the `helpers.ts` file and add the following code

         ```typescript
-        --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts"
+        --8<-- "code/tutorials/messaging/cctp/cctp-sdk-1.ts"
         ```

         - **`getEnv`** - this function fetches environment variables like your private key from the `.env` file